pietroppeter/adventofcode2023/README.md

 - and the relevant MDN does not seem to mention the unicode annex too: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Segmenter/Segmenter

 See also `gl/src/graphemes.gleam` for a few examples in gleam.

+From further discussion in gleam discord, I was pointed ou that Elixir:
+- has its own implementation here: https://github.com/elixir-lang/elixir/blob/v1.12.3/lib/elixir/unicode/unicode.ex#L259
+- and this is the documentation: https://hexdocs.pm/elixir/1.12/String.html#module-code-points-and-grapheme-cluster